-The Group's operations in overseas locations are subject to the regulations and reporting requirements of the regulatory and supervisory authorities in the overseas locations with the Financial Regulator having overall responsibility for their regulation and supervision.
-The Financial Regulator is required to supervise the Group on a consolidated basis, i.e., taking account of the entire Group activities and relationships.
+The Group's operations in overseas locations are subject to the regulations and reporting requirements of the regulatory and supervisory authorities in the overseas locations with the Central Bank having overall responsibility for their regulation and supervision.
+The Central Bank is required to supervise the Group on a consolidated basis, i.e., taking account of the entire Group activities and relationships.

-Licensed banks (which includes the Issuer) must notify their existing fees and charges and related terms and conditions, and any changes therein from time to time to the Consumer Director of the Financial Regulator who can direct that no fees, charges or increases or changes therein be made without his or her approval (see also - Regulation of the Irish Residential Mortgage Market - Consumer Credit Act 1995 (as amended) below).
+Under the Consumer Credit Act 1995, licensed banks (including the Issuer) must notify their existing fees and charges and related terms and conditions, and any changes therein from time to time to the Central Bank who can direct that no fees, charges or increases or changes therein be made without the Central Bank's approval.